Your Career and ... Grief?

 It's exhausting.

-So, they, like all humans, reach a point where they can't move forward.
+And they ultimately reach a point where they can't move forward.

-To stop, to care for yourself SO THAT you can move forward from a truly whole place.
+To stop, to care for yourself so that you can move forward from a truly whole place.

 Rather than slapping a toxically positive, "I'm great!"
 "I'm fine!" on it and grinding it out.